 Langham Place — Mong Kok

 Langham Place was the second vertical mall to open in Hong Kong.
 (In fact, it was the tallest building on the Kowloon Peninsula when it was completed in 2004!)
-It most notably features a 148-ft escalator, the longest escalator in a shopping mall in the city.
+It most notably features a 148-feet escalator, the longest escalator in a shopping mall in the city.
 There are 15 levels of shops, with a healthy combination of international fashion houses, boutiques, and sportswear brands, as well as a plethora of food and beverage on B2/F, the 4/F food court, 9/F, and the uppermost floor.
 There’s also a cinema on the 8/F.

-Location: 8 Argyle St, Mong Kok
+Location: 8 Argyle Street, Mong Kok

 How to get there: Take the MTR to Mong Kok station and go out from Exit C3 or E1.